 This pre-ground coffee comes straight from Guatemala, where it is cultivated, processed and packed all in one place.
 This definitely ensures the quality and freshness because everything happening at the origin is simply amazing, making it one of the best pre-ground coffee for the french press.
-The coffee is dark roast which makes it preferable for french press and along the way experiencing this coffee you will come across fruity and wooden notes which give it a somewhat sweetish side.
+The coffee is a dark roast, which makes it preferable for the french press.
+Along the way, experiencing this coffee, you will come across fruity and wooden notes that give it a somewhat sweetish side.
 Now, the thing is that the taste is all OK for being used in a french press, but this coffee is specifically an espresso blend which means it is a fine grind.
 This should worry you a little because too fine grind can sometimes flow through the plunge mesh of your french press and get mixed up with your coffee.
 Anyway, if you are OK with a little trace of coffee grounds in your coffee, then you should be good to go with this one.

 5. Koffee Kult Dark Roast Coffee Beans

 Koffee Kult dark roasted beans come from Colombia, Guatemala, and Sumatra, making it an excellent quality supply.
 They are roasted in small batches about their roasting, which ensures that each and every bean is ideally and consistently roasted.
 Every time you use this coffee in a french press, the taste will be consistently bold and strong yet not bitter and has low acidity.
 A unique thing here is that dark roast beans always come with plenty of oil; however, this should be the perfect option if you want dark roast but no access to oil.
-Because the roasting process is a bit different which removes access of oil, giving plain dark roast coffee beans without any additional flavors.
+Because the roasting process is a bit different, which removes access to oil, giving plain dark roast coffee beans without any additional flavors.